radiantearth/stac-spec/best-practices.md

 So if the values contained in the array are independently meaningful (not interconnected) and there aren't hundreds of potential values then it is likely a good candidate to summarize.

-We do highly recommend including an [`eo:bands`](https://github.com/stac-extensions/eo/blob/main/README.md#eobands) summary if your Items implement `eo:bands`, especially if it represents just one satellite or constellation.
+We do highly recommend including a [`bands`](./item-spec/common-metadata.md#bands) summary if your Items implement `bands`, especially if it represents just one satellite or constellation.
 This should be a union of all the potential bands that you have in assets.
-It is ok to only add the summary at the Collection level without putting an explicit `eo:bands` summary at the
-`properties` level of an Item, since that is optional.
+It is ok to only add the summary at the Collection level without putting `bands` at the `properties` level of an Item.
 This gives users of the Collection a sense of the sensor capabilities without having to examine specific Items or aggregate across every Item.

 Note that the ranges of summaries don't have to be exact.
 If you are publishing a catalog that is constantly updating with